Issues with Plumbing at Home? Here's How to Resolve Them Yourself!

 Can I fix a plumbing problem myself?

-The most common plumbing problems include dripping faucets, running toilets, blockages in drains, as well as low pressure water.
+The most common plumbing problems are dripping water from faucets blocked drains, and low pressure water.

-You’ll need some indispensable tools like a plunger, adjustable wrench pipe wrench Teflon tape and a screwdriver.
+You will need a few important tools, such as the plunger, an adjustable wrench pipe wrench, Teflon tape and an screwdriver.

 Is DIY plumbing safe?